Preston Family Resources: Manuscript Collections

 New Theatre (the Lyric) and Store Building for the Blacksburg Realty Company

 Monday-Friday 8am-5pm & By Appointment

-Special Collections is home to many collections relating to branches of the Preston family that lived in Virginia, Kentucky, and South Carolina from the 18th century onward.
+Special Collections and University Archives is home to many collections relating to branches of the Preston family that lived in Virginia, Kentucky, and South Carolina from the 18th century onward.
 Papers may also come from families related to the Prestons by blood or marriage (i.e. Pattons, McDowells, Smiths, and more).
 The list below includes short descriptions of collections that contain predominantly Preston-created documents.
 Collections with full finding aids include a link to the guide online.
 Collections are listed in chronological order by the earliest dated material.